 Here are some major differences between the SSD and normal HDD:

-Most of the solid state drives are considerably faster at reading data than a hard drive.
-The main reason is that there are no moving mechanical parts on a SSD as in HDDs and due to which the seek time has been significantly reduced on SSD.
+Most solid-state drives are considerably faster at reading data than hard drives.
+The main reason is that there are no moving mechanical parts on an SSD as in HDDs and due to this the seek time has been significantly reduced on SSD.

 Storage Technology Used

-Normal Hard disk drives store all your data in the form of fragments i.e. your files will be split into chunks and will scattered in contiguous blocks throughout the hard dive sectors and blocks.
-However, Solid-State drives are completely different from HDD and don’t needed fragmentation to store data.
-Hence, it has no physical read heads making it faster in storing data or launching application etc.
+Normal Hard disk drives store all your data in the form of fragments i.e. your files will be split into chunks and will scatter in contiguous blocks throughout the hard dive sectors and blocks.
+However, Solid-State drives are completely different from HDD and don’t need fragmentation to store data.
+Hence, it has no physical read heads making it faster in storing data or launching applications, etc.

-SSDs are much more expensive than an equal capacity HDD.
-Generally, cost of 1GB of a SSD can be four to eight times costlier than the 1GB of a hard drive.
+SSDs are much more expensive than an equal-capacity HDD.
+Generally, the cost of 1GB of an SSD can be four to eight times costlier than the 1GB of a hard drive.

 When speaking about the storage capacities of the drives, hard drives still have the advantage in storage capacity since it is available as 1TB to 2TB drives that are readily available to the consumers.
-But, SSDs fails to meet the current storage demands since, these are only available with 256GB to 512GB capacities and a 1TB version is still in testing.
+But, SSDs fail to meet the current storage demands since these are only available with 256GB to 512GB capacities and a 1TB version is still in testing.

-An HDD's moving parts make the drives significantly more liable to lifetime wear, shock, vibration and heat than the SSDs which run very quiet and consume little power when compared to HDDs.
+An HDD's moving parts make the drives significantly more liable to lifetime wear, shock, vibration, and heat than the SSDs which run very quietly and consume little power when compared to HDDs.

 However, hard drives may have a longer lifespan, because SSDs have a finite number of times each "cell" can be written to.
 But, the moving parts of a hard drive might wear out over time which SSDs don't have.
-In general, the durability of both types of drive will be good and can run easily several years or more!
+In general, the durability of both types of the drive will be good, and can run easily for several years or more!

-Even in case of reliability both technologies i.e. both HDD and SSD are designed in order to fight against failure but SSD can operate more efficiently in harsher environment than the HDD.
-Commonly these solid state drives fail when data is being written to them, while most of the hard drives fail when data is being read.
+Even in the case of reliability both technologies i.e. both HDD and SSD are designed in order to fight against failure but SSD can operate more efficiently in harsher environments than the HDD.
+Commonly these solid-state drives fail when data is being written to them, while most of the hard drives fail when data is being read.

-On a Whole, it’s all up to the users and their needs which matter while selecting a drives.
-For an average computer user, hard drives would be a good option as they are much cheaper, reliable and provides handful of options and capacities.
-However, SSDs are great if you are performing a time-critical work like video editing, and such like, as they are faster in reading and writing data to disk.
+On a Whole, it’s all up to the users and their needs which matter while selecting a drive.
+For an average computer user, hard drives would be a good option as they are much cheaper, reliable, and provides a handful of options and capacities.
+However, SSDs are great if you are performing time-critical work like video editing, and such, as they are faster in reading and writing data to disk.
 But they are quite expensive and aren’t completely proven.
 Finally, it’s the user who should decide according to their requirements on which one to choose.